 Disney Cruises aren’t just for kids

 We actually saw quite a few couples without kids while on the Disney Wonder as well as girls on girlfriend getaways and even single people just enjoying a solo cruise.
 There are so many things to do on this boat if you’re an adult just out to have some fun!
-You can visit the adult only pool, bars, clubs, the spa, Serenity Beach if you port at Castaway Cay and of course the famous Palo restaurant.
+You can visit the adult only pool, bars, clubs, the spa, Serenity Beach if you port at Castaway Cay and of course the famous Palo or Remy adults-only restaurants.

 Get to know your cruise ship

 If you’ve never sailed on a cruise before, some of the lingo can be difficult to get used to.
 What the heck is starboard?
 Where is the Aft?
 There are maps all over the Disney Cruise ships, learn them.
 Disney does offer walking tours of the boat on the first day to help you get acquainted with your ship so we highly recommend this little walkabout.
 Sure, it may cut in a little to your first day on the boat, but it will keep you from getting lost later.
-We also recently found out that the Disney Dream has a fun mid-ship detective agency game that helped us orient ourselves to the boat and have a blast at the same time.
+On our Very Merrytime Cruise we found out that the Disney Dream has a fun mid-ship detective agency game that helped us orient ourselves to the boat and have a blast at the same time.

-There is ONE THING you have to do on a Disney cruise.
+There is really only ONE THING you have to do on a Disney cruise.